I Am Becoming

 For years I struggled with issues relating to my childhood sexual abuse.
 I began drinking at an early age, then drug abuse, then eating disorders, the list goes on and on.
 I never talked about my secret.
 I tried to hide from the shame and pretend it was something else that was causing my pain.
 My life was falling apart.
 I would get better then something would trigger me inside and I would be on the next thing or have another rage episode.
 I never talked about my experiences.
 In return, I never fully knew myself.
 I never loved myself enough to take the time to get to know Linda.

 A couple of years ago I decided something needed to change.
 I changed my career and started to give to others.
 I started to find fulfillment in giving.
 I learned to love more fully.
 I began to start loving myself.
-It was at that time I saw The Younique Foundation retreat.
+It was at that time I saw the Saprea Retreat.
 Prior to this, I would have never dreamed I was worthy of such a thing.
 I took a chance and filled out the application.
 When I went I still had doubts.
 In the back of mind, I still thought that everyone but me deserved to be there.
 Still not being honest, I felt I was the one who needed to give to others; stay busy, and not take care of myself.

 At the retreat, I surprised myself when I started to cry over how I, Linda, was being cared for.
 Having the time to take care of myself was a gift that I would not allow myself guilt-free.
 I was now loving myself enough to take this time away.
 I took advantage of everything that was offered to me.
 I learned so many life-changing skills in those four days that I now am teaching these skills to women I personally mentor.
 I created bonds with women that were completely different than me in many ways, yet we shared this common experience and I truly love these women.

 I choose the words “I am Becoming” because I am a work in progress.
 I am always working on moving forward to heal, to help others heal, to love myself so that I may love others more.
-I am forever grateful to the Younique Foundation for the opportunity they have given myself and other women.
+I am forever grateful to Saprea for the opportunity they have given myself and other women.
 I tell my story now.
 I know my scars are beautiful.
 I am Kintsugi.